 The fortune awaiting Nigeria can then be imagined if the cultural potential of her monster landscape and over 250 ethnic nationalities is fully exploited.

 But whereas Nigeria could be said to have made significant progress in terms of integration in some areas, Lebanon remains largely haunted by centrifugal forces – ethnic, sectarian, social and political.
-Being pulled in different directions over the ages by priests of numerous faiths, being used and passed over by different colonial powers (Ottoman, France and Nazi Germany) with disparate cultures in rapid succession within a century have left the country with an identity that is sometimes difficult to place, rendering the quest for true national integration illusory.
+Being pulled in different directions over the ages by priests of numerous faiths, being used and passed over by different colonial powers (Ottoman, French and British) with disparate cultures in rapid succession within a century have left the country with an identity that is sometimes difficult to place, rendering the quest for true national integration illusory.

 So, despite inhabiting the same space for ages, brothers and sisters still deeply suspect one another.
 It perhaps explains Lebanon’s inability to conduct census since 1932!
 The present figure of 5 million population is largely speculative.
 The only dimension everyone is sure of is that there are more Lebanese in Diaspora than those at home.